 Outdated software and legacy systems are a hacker’s playground.
 That’s because many of these outmoded applications often cannot identify and fix vulnerabilities, which ends up hurting your online security and putting sensitive data at risk.
 Data breaches are also costly and prevalent.
 Research shows that data breaches cost businesses a total of $3.62 million on average in 2017.
 There was also a 1.8 percent increase in the size of data breaches.
 If the risk of keeping legacy software outweighs the value it provides, then it’s time to make a change and upgrade.

 Smartphone devices have ushered in a new era of what it means to be agile and user-friendly.
 Applications and software that can respond to the device that’s being used can make a difference in whether a consumer continues to utilize your products or service.

-Moreover, today’s modern applications are shifting from being simple software with predictable insights to robust, “dataware” applications of intelligence that leverage machine learning to deliver valuable insight in real-time for data-driven decision-making.
+Today’s modern applications are shifting from being simple software with predictable insights to robust, “dataware” applications of intelligence.
+They can leverage machine learning to deliver valuable insight in real-time for data-driven decision-making.
 As mobile device use increases, these “dataware” applications will become more crucial to business success.
 But if your legacy software is still struggling with adjusting to accommodate mobile devices or isn’t driving valuable insight, you’re missing out on a grand opportunity.

 Staying ahead of the competition requires software that is modern, flexible, and agile.
 That’s why it’s key to upgrade your legacy software system if you know it’s holding your business back.
 You don’t have to do it on your own, either.
-Consider taking advantage of the expertise of a professional U.S.-based software development that can help you modernize your software system, such as Specific-Group.
-Specific-Group will let you know how to upgrade your software system so your business won’t miss out on saving time and money in the long run.
+Consider taking advantage of the expertise of a professional U.S. based software development.
+Modernize your software system with our custom developers.
+Based in Miami, Florida, Specific-Group will let you know how to upgrade your software system so your business won’t miss out on saving time and money in the long run.